 If a few months have passed since your last mortgage payment, you may have a date and time to attend the county court.
-In such cases, the lender is usually seeking possession.
+In such cases, the lender usually wants to repossess the property.

 Why Use the N11M Form?

 The N11M form can be used to highlight your side of the story.
-Many homeowners have used this form to stop the repossession process.
+You can use this form to stop the repossession process.

 The court will send copies of the claim forms (filled in by your lender).
 You will also be notified of the date of the hearing.